Understanding TBI Symptoms

 Traumatic brain injury (TBI) involves a blow to the head or jolt to the body, such as whiplash, which affects the brain.
 TBI symptoms include wide-ranging physical and psychological effects that may be temporary or lifelong.
 Managing TBI symptoms can be frustrating and costly as medical bills mount and your ability to work and live a productive life is diminished.
-Dedicated attorneys Elizabeth M. Quick and Matthew Quick of Quick Law Group, PLLC, in Bellevue, WA, are here to fight for accident victims and protect their quality of life.
+The dedicated attorneys of Quick Law Group, PLLC in Bellevue, WA, are here to fight for accident victims and protect their quality of life.
 They are familiar with symptoms of brain injuries and coordinate with specialists who can fully evaluate your condition.

 Assessing the Severity of Brain Injuries